00b/BMWpyPod/README.md

 Have tested with Pi Zero W and Pi 3 B+

-Many features are not implemented or otherwise accessible via the stereo such as:
+Many features are not implemented/accessible via the stereo such as:
 * Browse playlists, albums, artists, genres via the stereo.
 * Random
 * Repeat